Building and IAQ

 In order for HVAC to be implemented in the most economic and safe way we must measure the gases in the air to inform us of how much HVAC we need.

-Using a gas sensor to measure the CO2 concentration in the atmosphere inside a building provides an economical way of ensuring that there is sufficient air circulation for us to be safe and comfortable, as well as preventing over-ventilation which can add unnecessary heating or cooling costs.
+Using a HVAC sensor to measure the CO2 concentration in the atmosphere inside a building provides an economical way of ensuring that there is sufficient air circulation for us to be safe and comfortable, as well as preventing over-ventilation which can add unnecessary heating or cooling costs.

 If you would like to read more about HVAC, check out our related blog articles:

-Which Edinburgh Sensors products are suitable for HVAC?
+HVAC Sensor Range from Edinburgh Sensors products are suitable for HVAC?

+Looking for a HVAC Sensor?
 We have compiled a selection of our gas sensors which are perfectly suited for air quality testing for heating, ventilation and air conditioning.
 If you are interested, why not get in touch with a member of our sales team today.